Marti Frederiksen: With Aerosmith

 Frederiksen has worked with Aerosmith since the mid-1990s.

 Frederiksen has co-written several of Aerosmith's songs since the mid-1990s, including four of the songs on 1997's Nine Lives (including the single "Nine Lives"), ten of the songs on 2001's Just Push Play (including the singles "Jaded", "Fly Away from Here", and "Sunshine"), both of the new songs on 2002's O, Yeah!
 Ultimate Aerosmith Hits (including the single "Girls of Summer"), and the lone original track on the 2004 cover album Honkin' on Bobo ("The Grind").

+Frederiksen received a Grammy Award nomination for the song "Jaded", which he co-wrote with Steven Tyler; the song was nominated for Best Rock Song at the 44th Annual Grammy Awards in 2002.

 He also co-produced the Just Push Play album, and the bonus tracks on O, Yeah!
 Ultimate Aerosmith Hits.

 Frederiksen produced and co-wrote "(It) Feels So Good" for Aerosmith lead singer Steven Tyler's solo project.
 The single reached No. 35 on the Billboard Hot 100.
 The song also features backing vocals from recording artist and The X Factor USA judge Nicole Scherzinger.

 He also co-produced three tracks on Aerosmith's fifteenth studio album, Music from Another Dimension!, released in November 2012.
 He also co-wrote five tracks on that record.
 One co-produced and written song is a duet with Carrie Underwood titled "Can't Stop Lovin' You."